 Can You Use a Bug Bomb in Garage With Water Heater?

-The pilot light on a gas water heater, or the electrical components of an electric water heater, could potentially cause the aerosol to ignite.
+The pilot light on a gas water heater or an electric water heater’s electrical components could cause the aerosol to ignite.

 The Environmental Protection Agency recommends taking precautions before using a bug bomb:

-- Turn off power to all electrical devices to ensure there is no spark from an appliance such as a water heater cycling on and off.
+- Turn off power to all electrical devices to ensure no spark from an appliance such as a water heater cycling on and off.